Multiplicative partial isometries, manageability, and C*-algebraic quantum groupoids: Multiplicative partial isometries

 Proof for $\widehat{\Delta}$ is similar.
 We may either give the proof directly, or use the multiplicativity property of $\widehat{W}$ and use the result above, as we can write $\widehat{\Delta}(X)=\widehat{W}^*(1\otimes X)\widehat{W}$. \end{proof}

 Consider the norm-closures of the algebras ${\mathcal A}$ and $\widehat{\mathcal A}$ in ${\mathcal B}({\mathcal H})$.
 That is, define:

-Going forward, they will be our main objects of study.
-Eventually, they will be shown to be $C^*$-algebras, and the maps $\Delta$ and $\widehat{\Delta}$ will be restricted to $A$ and $\widehat{A}$, on which we will construct the quantum groupoid structures.
+Eventually, they will be shown to be $C^*$-algebras and become our main objects of study.
+The maps $\Delta$ and $\widehat{\Delta}$ will be restricted to $A$ and $\widehat{A}$, on which we will construct the quantum groupoid structures.

 However, some extra conditions need to be introduced for our program to work.
-For instance, unlike $N$, $L$, $\widehat{N}$, $\widehat{L}$, there is no reason to believe that $A$ and $\widehat{A}$ would be self-adjoint.
-This was already a problem even when $W$ is a multiplicative unitary, so some extra conditions like the ``regularity'' (see section 3 of \cite{BS}) or the ``manageability'' (see \cite{Wr7}) had to be assumed to ensure that $A$ and $\widehat{A}$ are closed under the involution.
-We will discuss these matters in the ensuing sections.
+For instance, unlike $B$, $C$, $\widehat{B}$, $\widehat{C}$, there is no reason to believe that $A$ and $\widehat{A}$ would be self-adjoint.
+This was already a problem even when $W$ is a multiplicative unitary, so some extra conditions like the ``regularity'' (see section 3 of \cite{BS}) or the ``manageability'' (see \cite{Wr7}) had to be assumed to ensure that $A$ and $\widehat{A}$ are closed under taking the involution.
+We will discuss this matter in the ensuing sections.

-Before wrapping up this section, here are some more consequences that follow from the operator $W$ being a multiplicative partial isometry:
+Before wrapping up this section, here are some more consequences of the operator $W$ being a multiplicative partial isometry:

 \begin{lem} Let $W$ be a multiplicative partial isometry.
 Then the following results hold:

 \end{lem}

 \begin{proof} From Equation~\eqref{(mpi1)}, we have $W^*_{23}W_{23}W_{12}W^*_{23}=W^*_{23}W_{12}W_{13}$.
 Then apply Equation~\eqref{(mpi3)} to the left side, which becomes $W_{12}W^*_{23}W_{23}W^*_{23}=W_{12}W^*_{23}$, because $W^*WW^*=W^*$.
 Combining, we prove Equation~\eqref{(mpi7)}.
 Similarly, for Equation~\eqref{(mpi8)}, use Equation~\eqref{(mpi2)} and Equation~\eqref{(mpi4)}.